ReLIFE: Anime

 It was announced on February 13, 2015, that the webtoon series would be getting an anime television adaptation that is scheduled to air on July 2, 2016.
 The anime's main cast, broadcast information and first key visual was unveiled at the AnimeJapan 2016 convention in Japan on March 26, 2016.
 TMS Entertainment produced the series, with Satoru Kosaka directing, Michiko Yokote and Kazuho Hyodo handling series composition, Junko Yamanaka designing the characters, and Masayasu Tsuboguchi composing the music.
 All 13 episodes of the anime were pre-streamed before the television broadcast on the ReLIFE Channel app on June 24, 2016.
 Crunchyroll released all episodes of the anime for premium members on July 1, 2016; each episode was made available for free members throughout the following weeks.
 Funimation released it on home video with an English dub.

 A four-episode finale was streamed on Amazon Prime Video and released on Blu-ray & DVD on March 21, 2018.

+On July 31, 2026, following the expiration of Crunchyroll's license, AnimEigo announced they had rescued the anime series and planned to release on Blu-ray in unknown date.